wmmae/wmma_extension/README.md

 without using extra shared memory.

 > [!IMPORTANT]
-> WMMA API does not have backward compatibility.
-> Please specify an appropriate virtual architecture for real GPU when you use this library.
+> Please specify an appropriate virtual architecture for real GPU.
-> For instance, a program which is compiled with `-arch=sm_70` may not work correctly on Ampere GPUs.
+> For instance, a program which is compiled with `-arch=sm_70` will not work correctly on Ampere GPUs.

 ## Requirements
 - CUDA (10.2 or later)